Outsmart B2B Brands with P2P(eople) Thinking

-FINE’s Fearless leader and wordsmith Josh Kelly has picked up his pen again, this time to ponder the failings of B-to-B Communications—yes, all of them.
-The trouble lies with the assumptions that presuppose the very name itself, after all: when do businesses ever communicate with other businesses?
-If that feels like a trick question, then you may be a victim of corporate brainwashing!!
-(Hint: Only people can talk to people.
-Try as they might, corporations are not people.)
+FINE leader and wordsmith Josh Kelly picked up his pen to ponder the failings of B-to-B Communications—yes, all of them.
+The trouble lies with the assumption in the name itself, after all: when do businesses ever communicate with other businesses?
+If that feels like a trick question, it may be time to question age-old corporate jargon (Hint: Only people can talk to people.)

 In order to re-dirty your mind, you can read on below, or get the full scoop with tips for bettering your, ahem, P-to-P Branding on Advertising Week 360.

 If It Looks like B2B Marketing, And Sounds Like B2B Branding, it’s Probably Just Bad Branding